Summer Programs for Middle School Students

 A Typical Day at Camp

-The Snap It!
-Craft It!
-Print It!
-Camp will introduce various ideas about computer science and what you can do with technology.
+The Imagine, Design and Code Camp will introduce various ideas about computer science and what you can do with technology.
 Campers will have the opportunity to design, code and print their ideas through the various activities we have planned.
 Over the course of the week, we’ll work individually and in groups to consider various ways that computer science is visible in our society by using the design thinking skills the campers are going to gain while in camp.
 No programming experience is required.

 Total Cost: $425 for a week of camp (including daily lunch)